Pierre Lellouche was a Member of French Parliament between 1993 and 2017.

-Representing the center of the French capital since 1997, he is currently member of the Foreign Affairs Committee in the French National Assembly and member of Paris city Council.
+Representing the center of the French capital since 1997, he was also member of the Foreign Affairs Committee in the French National Assembly and member of Paris city Council.

 After having studied in the University of Paris-Nanterre, Sciences Po and Harvard Law School (LLM, 1974, SJD 1978, Doctoral thesis on the internationalization of the nuclear fuel cycle), Pierre Lellouche became a lawyer.